jialiang/BG3-Single-File-Formation/README.md

-# JRPG-style Single File Formation Mod for Baldur's Gate 3
+# Single File Formation Mod for Baldur's Gate 3

 Makes your companions follow each other in a chain, so that the whole group walks in a single file behind the character you control.

+The default triangle formation causes party members to bunch up and clip into each other when moving through tight spaces or while waiting to climb.

-## General Notes
+## Notes

 - Intended for single-player only.
 In multiplayer, non-host players will not be able to control their characters.
 - Party members who are in turn-based mode, in combat, in cutscene dialogue, in camp, downed, dead or ungrouped are automatically removed from the chain; otherwise, they are added.
 - Does not affect attached followers; they retain their default behaviour.
 - No particular order is enforced.
 The game naturally orders them by the time they join the party.
+- Works fine with party sizes larger than 4.

 ## Risks

 I've tested this mod with a new game and played through Act 1 without any problems.
-However, this mod is still in BETA and has not been widely battle-tested by the general public.
+However, this mod has not been battle-tested by the general public.

-At its core, this mod uses the `Osi.Follow` and `Osi.StopFollow` functions to enable following.
-While these functions sound benign, mismanagement of them could result in side effects such as being unable to move freely, take any actions or be downed or die despite reaching 0 HP.
+At its core, this mod uses `Osi.Follow` and `Osi.StopFollow` to manage following.
+While these functions sound benign, they are  fragile and were observed to produce severe side effects when mismanaged, such as: preventing characters from moving freely or taking actions, stopping them from being downed or dying even after reaching 0 HP and muting voice lines during dialogue cutscenes.
+These effects can become baked into save files.

 ## Requirements